jeffvance/openshift-ceph-ex/utilities/README.md

 ./oc-test --verify --master rhel7-ose-1 --oc-prefix /root/origin/_output/local/bin/linux/amd64
   ```

- 3. To run the most basic test suite ("general" tests), which are the default if no tests are requested, using the same master host:
+ 3. To run the most basic test suite ("general" tests), which is the default if no tests are requested, using the same master host:
   ```
   ./oc-test --master rhel7-ose-1